Kekoa87/my-youth-football-coaching-repo/myNotes.md

   - Our philosophy
   - How to run drills
   - How to install plays
+  - If corners are wide...why bother blocking them?

 #### Example – OL Coach
 > You’ll learn how I want warm-ups run, how to teach stance, and how to install weekly run plays.
 No guesswork.